 Once you complete your current semester, please have an official final transcript sent to the Office of Undergraduate Admission.
 An updated transfer credit evaluation will be completed.
 This helps ensure that you are registering for appropriate classes.
 All official transcripts to be considered for transfer credit must be received prior to the start of your incoming semester.

-Fall 2015 Orientation for transfer students will be in June and is mandatory.
+Fall 2015 Orientation for transfer students will be on June 25 and is mandatory.
 Registration will take place in your MySuffolk account so please make sure to check your email for access information to MySuffolk and for Orientation information.